Use different logos for different reader groups

 </script>

-8. In row 7, replace "Group1" with the exact name of your first reader group, as it appears in Your Account > Readers > Groups.
+8. In row 8, replace "Group1" with the exact name of your first reader group as it appears in Account > Readers > Groups.
+Keep the group name in quotes.
+So, for example, if our group name is Enterprise Customers, we'd use "Enterprise Customers".

-9. In row 10, replace the URL listed in "quotes" with the URL you copied from your File Library for the icon you'd like displayed for this group.
+9. In row 11, replace the URL listed in "quotes" with the icon file URL for the icon you want displayed to this group you copied in step 3.

-10. In row 15, replace "Group 2" with the exact name of your second reader group, as it appears in Your Account > Readers > Groups.
+10. In row 16, replace "Group2" with the exact name of your second reader group as it appears in Account > Readers > Groups.
+Keep the group name in quotes.

-11. In row 18, replace the URL listed in "quotes" with the URL you copied from your File Library for the icon you'd like displayed for this group.
+11. In row 19, replace the URL listed in "quotes" with the icon file URL for the icon you want displayed to this group you copied in step 3.

-12. If you're using a third group, in row 23, replace "Group3" with the exact name of your second reader group, as it appears in Your Account > Readers > Groups, and replace the file URL in row 26.
-If you're not using a third group, you can delete rows 22-28.
+13. If you're using a third group, in row 24, replace "Group3" with the exact name of your second reader group as it appears in Account > Readers > Groups and replace the file URL in row 27.

-13. If you're using more than three groups, you can copy rows 22-28 and paste them to add additional groups.
-Just be sure you update the group name in each and the URL of the file.
+14. If you're using more than three groups, copy rows 22-29 and paste them to add additional groups.
+Just be sure you update the group name and file URL for each.

 For example, here we have two groups called "Support" and "Production":